cef62/design-system-coverage-jsday-2025/slides.md

 # TBD

 <!--
 Then we evolved it, and made the visual coverage more meaningful in terms of expressing the DS impact on the users.
 The components must have different weights because their impact on the UI/UX/accessibility is different.
-This has been a manual and subjective process, and it really depends on the Product.
+This was a manual and subjective process, and it really depends on the Product.

 Nota per Matte: lo screenshot della slide precedente aumenta il peso ad un componente.
 Poi un altro screenshot con pesi diversi tra componenti, ecc.
 -->